finbourne/lusid-sdk-csharp/sdk/docs/AborApi.md

                 // uncomment the below to set overrides at the request level
                 // DiaryEntry result = apiInstance.AddDiaryEntry(scope, code, diaryEntryRequest, opts: opts);

-                // [EXPERIMENTAL] AddDiaryEntry: Add a diary entry to the specified Abor.
+                // [EARLY ACCESS] AddDiaryEntry: Add a diary entry to the specified Abor.
 This would be type 'Other'.
                 DiaryEntry result = apiInstance.AddDiaryEntry(scope, code, diaryEntryRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }